sigp/serenity-benches/README.md

 - All benchmarks were performed using the [Lighthouse](http://github.com/sigp/ligthouse) Eth2 client (Rust).
-- The majority of these are stress-tests -- they're worst case scenarios.
+- The majority of these benches are stress-tests (worst case scenarios).
 - Benchmarks are not limited to a single-core -- concurrent functions will run across multiple cores.
 - These benchmarks are up-to-date with spec [v0.4.0](https://github.com/ethereum/eth2.0-specs/tree/v0.4.0).